Does it seem like every potential client is on Instagram?

 4. Advertise Online Bookings Everywhere

-Online booking has been available for more than 10 years, but you’d be shocked as to how many businesses and clients still don’t use it!
+Online booking has been available for more than a decade, but you’d be shocked as to how many businesses and clients still don’t use it!

 5. Show Off Your Personality In Captions